lemiffe/lemiffe.com/_posts/2019-11-15-computer-overlords.markdown

 In other words, trustworthiness should be inherent, we should all assume that each and every person around us is accountable and has received the same basic education about civility, courteousness, politeness and attitude, to a degree where we can be fearless towards one another, upholding hospitality and empathy.

-<blockquote>This rabbit hole ends with computers: We need computer overlords, for a while.
+> This rabbit hole ends with computers: We need computer overlords, for a while.
->
-> </blockquote>

 I am not talking about AI.
 I am talking about a global set of standards and education, enforced by computers, which every human worldwide must go through before "freedom" is given to him/her.